 It was an apolitical movie whose premiere was attended by Oliver North, Donald Rumsfeld, Paul Wolfowitz and Dick Cheney.

-There’s the cut line from Charlie Wilson’s War:
+There’s the requested cut line from Charlie Wilson’s War:

 Gust: This is a two-year-old report.
 It’s from the Red Cross.
 They were gathering statements from Afghan refugees regarding Soviet atrocities in their village.
 This woman said the Russian soldiers came in, gathered them in a semi-circle and you know what they did?

 Gust: The Russians forced them to learn how to read and write

 But most of what I want to get to right now is Marvel.

 The military had a finger in the Marvel pie as well, contributing heavily to the original Hulk, Iron Man and Iron Man 2 movies, before a big falling out over the Avengers movie.
 It looks like the original take on Iron Man hit that movie the hardest though.

 So much of the original script had been scrapped or vetoed by the DoD that Robert Downey Juniour had to improvise most of his lines.
 Fortunately he did a fantastic job of it, but still.